Martchus/cpp-utilities/doc/buildvariables.md

     * test target will automatically link against `cppunit` which is the test framework used by all my projects; set `META_NO_CPP_UNIT=OFF` in the project file to prevent this
+* `AndroidApk`: adds a target to create an APK package for Android using androiddeployqt
 * `Doxygen`: adds a target to generate documentation using Doxygen
 * `WindowsResources`: handles creation of Windows resources to set application meta data and icon, ignored on other platforms